Is Leaving the Scene of an Accident the Same as a Hit and Run?

 - For example, let’s say you’re unable to get a cell phone signal.
 In such a case, you have little choice but to venture a short distance to summon help.

 - Another possible exception to the “stay put” rule is when staying at the location puts you in physical danger, either due to the other driver acting aggressively or congested traffic conditions.

 Keep in mind, however, that leaving the scene may expose you to legal penalties later unless you’re able to prove that you had a compelling reason.
 That’s why we urge you to stay in place unless doing so is either dangerous or simply impossible.

 What to do afterward

 Let’s say the police have arrived, you’ve notified your insurance company of the wreck and gathered as much information about the accident as possible.
-Your next step should be to contact a law office immediately.
+Your next step should be to contact a personal injury attorney immediately.
 Here’s why: